Cheap Car Insurance After a Bad Driving Record

 Bad Driving Record Cheap Car Insurance: Bottom Line

-Drivers can lower premiums by taking defensive driving courses, maintaining a clean record and exploring usage-based insurance programs.
-Compare quotes from top insurers to find affordable coverage that fits your needs without overpaying.
+Drivers can lower their premiums by taking defensive driving courses, maintaining a clean driving record, and exploring usage-based insurance programs.
+Compare quotes from at least three insurers annually to ensure you're not overpaying as your violations age and eventually drop off your record.

 Which is the best car insurance company for drivers with bad driving records?